Can my Australian life cover be claimed if I die while travelling overseas… and what exactly happens next?

 Is living overseas considered an "increased risk" that will affect my premiums?

-Cover restrictions or a higher premium may apply if you travel to a country that the Australian Government considers dangerous.
+Cover restrictions or a higher premium may apply when you take out cover if you're planning on travelling to a country that the Australian Government considers dangerous.
 See travel advisories issued by the Department of Foreign Affairs and Trade (DFAT) to find out which countries those are.

 Is the process for claiming on a policy any different?